Should You Take Money Out of Your 401(k) or IRA Early?

 Borrow Against Your 401(k)

 Probably your best distribution option, especially if you don’t meet the requirements for an exemption is to take out a loan from your 401(k).
-You can take out a maximum of $50,000 or half your 401(k), whichever is less.
+Generally, the maximum 401(k) loan is the lesser of $50,000 or 50% of your vested balance.
+Some plans may allow up to $10,000 even if 50% of your vested balance is less than $10,000, and existing loans can reduce how much you can borrow.
 The beauty of the loan is that you pay yourself back with interest, so your retirement savings can continue to grow.

 Borrowing against your 401(k) can be tricky.
 Your employer must agree to let you take out the loan and then must administer the loan.
-Also, if you leave your job or are fired, you’ll be expected to pay the entirety of the loan back, usually within 60 to 90 days!
+Also, if you leave your job, your plan may require repayment quickly to avoid default.
+If the loan is offset (treated as distributed), you may be able to avoid taxes and the 10% additional tax by rolling over the offset amount by your tax return due date (including extensions) for the year of the offset.

 Keep Reading